rnpinto/hello-world/README.md

 # hello-world
-Hello-word repository.
+Hello-world repository.
 Learning to use github.